Prestige: What Hunger Makes of Smoke

 Scholars like Sara Ahmed have pointed out how institutions often only accept queer identities that fit their comfort zones, leaving out more disruptive or complex stories.

-We see this tension between institutional prestige and queer radicalism play out in debates over Pride events, queer representation in media, and academic queer studies programmes, where commercialisation can offer visibility but also risk sanitising queer identities.
+We see this tension between institutional prestige and queer radicalism play out in debates over Pride events, queer representation in media, and academic queer studies programs, where commercialization can offer visibility but also risk sanitizing queer identities.

 The result is an ongoing dilemma: queer people want to be seen and taken seriously, but not at the cost of losing what makes their communities unique and transformative.